smhammerton/smhammerton/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/smhammerton/
 superuser: true
-title: Savannah Hammerton
+title: Savannah Hammerton, MS
 ---

+# About Me

-I am graduate student working towards an MS in Epidemiology & Biostatistics (emphasis in Epidemiology) and Graduate Certificate in Infectious Disease Epidemiology.
-I expect to graduate in May of 2022 and begin my PhD in June!
-While this degree will also be in Epidemiology & Biostatistics, my emphasis will now be in data analysis and modeling.
+Hello there, and welcome to my site!
+I am a graduate student working towards a PhD in Epidemiology & Biostatistics with an emphasis in Data Analysis and Modeling.
+I attained my MS, also in Epidemiology & Biostatistics (emphasis in Epidemiology), as well as a Certificate in Infectious Disease Epidemiology in May 2022.
 I have particular interest and research emphasis in infectious diseases.
 I am passionate about “real world” implications of public health research and practice on individuals and context‐aware data analytic approaches to answering epidemiological questions.

+When not working or in school, I love textile crafts (knitting, crocheting, cross-stitch/embroidery,  sewing, etc.), hiking, and spending time with my family, dog, and cat!

+Please peruse this sight and feel free to contact me through the contact tab!
+I am actively working on building this site, so please excuse any errors, messiness, or blank pages!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Hammerton-CV.pdf" "newtab" >}}resumé{{< /staticref >}}.